 Straightforward, practical and masculine by nature, a military jacket can take on various different forms.
 With their definition purely dependent on the items military origins, nearly 50% of coats and jackets available these days have some form of utilitarian history.

 The options below can all be considered military by definition with a raincoat, bomber, and parka being among the top three most popular of utilitarian decent.
-With the Rains green raincoat being quite light in nature, it’s perfect as an autumn cover up, shielding you from the rain without bulking up or adding excessive heat – easily making it one of the most versatile raincoats for men.
+With the Rains green raincoat being quite light, it’s perfect as an autumn cover up, shielding you from the rain without bulking up or adding excessive heat – easily making it one of the most versatile raincoats for men.

 The iconic Alpha Industries bomber jacket production first started as a military contract during wartimes in the US.
 With the rising trend for military members to wear their jacket outside of war times, however, their popularity soon soared.
 A super practical number, the Alpha Industries bomber is another option perfect for a sunny winter’s day or a cool autumn evening.

 Finally, the Parka.
 Starting out as a military issue back in the 1950s, it quickly made its way to the commercial market due to its practicality and warmth.
-The perfect winter jacket; a simple parka can easily mix and match with anything else you’ll be wearing underneath, not to mention the typical addition of a fur-lined hood – perfect for keeping the cool breeze away.
+The perfect winter jacket; a simple parka can easily be mixed and matched with anything else you’ll be wearing underneath, not to mention the typical addition of a fur-lined hood – perfect for keeping the cool breeze away.

 If there’s one thing you can take away from our breakdown of A/W coats, it’s to get yourself a camel overcoat.
 Farah’s camel overcoat is the perfect addition to any wardrobe, but regardless of whether your keen on their take or not, a camel overcoat alone is a must-have in any man’s winter wardrobe.